Staff Council at Indiana University Southeast New Albany, Indiana

 - Duties of the Secretary.

-- To keep minutes of regular and special meetings of the Staff Council and to distribute copies of minutes to all Staff Councilmembers at least five (5) working days prior to the next Staff Council meeting and to full and part-time staff members upon request.
+- To keep minutes of regular and special meetings of the Staff Council and to distribute copies of minutes to all Staff Council members at least five (5) working days prior to the next Staff Council meeting and all members upon request.

 - To keep a roll call of the membership and an accurate record of each representative’s attendance at meetings of the Staff Council.

 - Assist the president in determining agenda for meetings of the Staff Council and distribute to all Staff Council staff members five (5) working days prior to the next Staff Council meeting.